bachelor-2014/report/v2/calibration.md

-Each time the camera is moved a step in either the x or y direction, the relationship between two images grabbed, one before and one after the movement, is a simple translation, if we assume that the camera is aligned with the axes of the robot and that the image plane is parallel to the plexiglass plate.
+Each time the camera is moved a step in either the x or y direction, the relationship between two images grabbed, one before and one after the movement, is a simple translation, if we assume that the camera is aligned with the axes of the robot and that the image plane is parallel to the Plexiglas plate.
 With this assumption, we can estimate the exact translation for a step in either direction respectively with the following steps: